xtcyclist/hash_join_codes_KNL/README.md

 make write
 ./write [#threads] [size of the outer relation] [size of the input relation]
 ```
+Please update the paths for input relations in the source files of hash joins accordinly after this generation.

 ## Run hash joins
 ```